-As medical students, you are required to be compliant with the NSW Health requirements regarding vaccinations, National Police Certificate etc. Further information about these and other regulatory requirements for clinical placements is available in the Program Guide.
+As medical students, you are required to be compliant with the NSW Health requirements regarding vaccinations and National Police Certificate, etc to allow access to NSW Health facilities as part of your learning.
+Further information about these and other regulatory requirements for clinical placements is available in the Program Guide.
+Students will receive an email from the Work Integrated Learning team in the first week of Foundations detailing what information they will be required to present to NSW Health to gain compliance.
 The NSW Health database where this information is managed is called ClinConnect.

 If you are not compliant with NSW Health requirements, you will not be allowed to attend hospital sessions at your allocated hospital.
 This is dictated by NSW Health, not by Faculty.
 However, due to the onerous administrative burden of monitoring student compliance, Faculty requires that you MUST be compliant ON THE DAY the teaching period commences, or you will be BANNED from the hospital for ALL clinical sessions in that teaching period.
-Regrettably, this ruling has become necessary in recent years due to a tiny minority of students simply ignoring repeated emails from Faculty informing them that they were not compliant.
-The Faculty does not want to ban students, but we will continue to do so, to ensure that students take compliance requirements seriously.
+The BAN will also apply if you allow a status of Temporary Compliance to lapse whilst on placement.
+Regrettably, this ruling has become necessary in recent years due to a tiny minority of students simply ignoring repeated emails from Faculty informing them that they were not compliant, or that their Temporary Compliance was due to expire The Faculty does not want to ban students, but we will continue to do so, to ensure that students take compliance requirements seriously.